 Windows 8 ready

 In November we went out of Beta and announced our subscription plans.
-You can find information about Mini, Basic, Business, and Plus plans in a separate blog post.
+You can find information about Mini, Basic, Business, and Plus plans on our website.
 Of course, translators use lingohub for free.

 We live our motto "Go Global, Be Local!" that is why we are constantly adding new languages to lingohub.
 The old language selector was quite boring.
 Since we think languages are fun, the selector has to be fun as well, and now it is.
 Japanese is one of the new languages our service is available in.